tcltk/tcl/doc/dev/value-history.md

 The standards specifying text encodings publish in the mid-1990s were quite clear and explicit about the right way to do things.
 They were often less demanding and specific about how to respond in the presence of errors.
-The spirit of Postel's Robustness Principle,
+The spirit of Postel's Robustness Principle

->	*Be liberal in what you accept, and conservative in what you send.*,
+>	*Be liberal in what you accept, and conservative in what you send.*

 held considerable influence at the time.
-Many implementations chose to accommodate input errors, especially when that was the natural results of laziness.
+Many implementations chose to accommodate input errors, especially when that was the natural result of laziness.
+For example, the specification of FSS-UTF and all specifications for UTF-8 are completely clear and explicit that the proper encoding of the codepoint **U+0000** is the byte value **0x00**, (our old friend the **NUL** byte!).